Solar batteries are now eligible

 Information we collect

-We collect information about storage systems installed with small generation units.
-This information is shared with the Australian Energy Market Operator (AEMO), which manages the national Distributed Energy Resources (DER) register.
-Additionally, it may be shared with distribution network service providers or other electrical and consumer affairs bodies.
+We also share information with the Australian Energy Market Operator (AEMO), which manages the national Distributed Energy Resources (DER) register.

 The DER register includes information about energy storage systems installed at homes or businesses.
 It helps improve: